 13. Mr Wolf

-Located smack-bang in the heart of the city, Mr Wolf is a crowd favourite for the white collars in the area.
-The terrace here is large enough for groups to enjoy their drinks and food.
-We definitely recommend trying the crab and avocado cocktail, as well as the vegetarian lasagne.
+Located smack-bang in the heart of the city, Mr Wolf is much loved by the white collars in the area.
+The terrace here is large enough for groups to enjoy their drinks and food well into the night.
+We definitely recommend trying the Mrs Wolf (The Boss) cocktail, as well as the Beef Wellington.

 Mr Wolf, 5/F, Crawford House, 70 Queen’s Road, Central, Hong Kong, p.
 2526 0838